Boeing recovers its empty CST-100 Starliner without its crew

 by | Sep 12, 2024 | Commercial human spaceflight, NASA, Seradata News, Technology

-While no thrusters on the service module were turned off this time (Boeing had made a modification to the software) two thrusters were seen to overheat.
-One of 12 thruster on the actual crew capsule was found to be inoperative before re-entry.
-A full investigation and remedial measures are planned before the next flight of the Starliner which will now take place in August next year.
+Although no thrusters on the service module shut off this time (Boeing modified the software) two did overheat.
+On the crew capsule it was discovered, before re-entry, that one out of 12 thrusters was inoperative.
+A full investigation and remedial measures are planned before Starliner’s next flight expected in August next year.

 About Seradata